EPCCed/eidf-docs/docs/safe-haven-services/shs-container-user-guide/development-workflow.md

 **Do not copy data files into the image**.
 As a general rule, images should only contain software and configuration files.
 Any data files required will be presented to the container at runtime (e.g. via the `/safe_data` mount) and should not be copied into the container during the build.

 **Add all the additional content (code files, libraries, packages, data, and licences) needed for your analysis work to your `Dockerfile`**.
-Since the SHS VMs do not have internet access, all necessary code, dependencies, and resources must be pre-packaged within the container to ensure it runs successfully.
+Since Safe Haven VMs do not have internet access, all necessary code, dependencies, and resources must be pre-packaged within the container to ensure it runs successfully.

 **Apply the principle of least privilege**, that is select a non-privileged user inside the container whenever possible.